 In Hitchcock’s gay burlesque, Farley Granger learns the hard way not to lick what he can’t swallow.

-Though undoubtedly effective as a classic Hitchcock thriller, it’s also nothing more complicated than one elongated gay cruise joke-cum-horror story.
+It’s nothing more complicated than one elongated gay cruise joke-cum-horror story.

 The supporting comedy troupe of animal goofballs and the embarrassing Earth Mother chants by Phil Collins further remove us from the world of the sacred past and straight into a Disney marketeer’s cubicle.